urbinaticri/GraphNeuralNetworks/Node Classification/README.md

 Implementation of convolution layer based on [GraphSAGE](https://arxiv.org/abs/1706.02216).
 The model is pretty straightforward and follows the structure of the one in the previous experiment: one convolution followed by a ReLU activation and dropout layer and then another convolution followed by a log_softmax activation.
 Also this model achieves **86%** accuracy on test set but seems to better separate embeddings.

-TO-DO: used only mean aggregation, try also LSTM and Pool (max)

 *Experiment #3- GAT:*

 Use of the [Graph Attention (v2)](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#torch_geometric.nn.conv.GATv2Conv) from the pytorch geometric library and inspired by the following two papers: